 I did have a couple of things to take care of before the dancing began, and of course Argentina does her best to entertain us in even the most mundane of activities …

 We usually use Azimo to send money to ourselves, but their network had an extended outage, so I instead sent the money for my shirts to Western Union.
-Steph and Tina had already discovered that not all WU branches can actually give you your money, and the company decided to add some additional fun for me.
+Tina had already discovered that not all WU branches can actually give you your money, and the company decided to add some additional fun for me.